 On February 7, 1814, a group of Flushing Quaker women formed The Flushing Female Association and started a school for the poor children of Flushing.
 At its inception, this school was not segregated and accepted both black and white children.
 The women collected money, rented a building and engaged a teacher.
 Warm clothes were provided pupils in winter and by 1828 the average number of pupils was 50.
 It is believed one of the graduates of this school was Patrick Healey, who later became the first African-American to receive a Ph.D, and later became president of Georgetown University.
 This school continued until 1862, when the District School Board rented the building and only black children were allowed to attend.

 Other Flushing Quakers were busy with another endeavor.
 An active underground railroad, one of the first in the country, was quietly operated by Flushing Quakers helping slaves escape through Long Island and upstate New York.
-The Parsons family were particularly active in this endeavor.
+The Bowne House is believed to have been a stop on the underground railroad, and the Parsons family were particularly active in this endeavor.
 Samuel Bowne Parsons, a member of Flushing Meeting, was later said to boast that he assisted more slaves to freedom than any other man in Queens County.

-No mention is made of the Civil War in Flushing meeting minutes.
-However, sympathy for the Union cause must have been high.
-Flushing Quakers joined with New York Yearly Meeting in resisting the payment of war taxes, although they declared these were not acts of disloyalty to the Union but expressions of their peace testimony
+Quaker sympathy for the Union cause must have been high during the Civil War, although Flushing Quakers joined with New York Yearly Meeting in resisting the payment of war taxes.
+They declared these were not acts of disloyalty to the Union but expressions of their peace testimony.

 A number of Quakers associated with Flushing Meeting were both influential and wealthy.
 Financier Samuel Leggett formed the New York Gas Light Company in 1823, which was awarded the first franchise in Manhattan to lay underground gas pipes.
 Leggett’s home was the first house in New York to be lit by gas lights.
 Merchants Robert Murray and his son, John Murray, Jr., (married to Catherine Bowne), helped found The New York Society for the Manumission of Slaves and the Free School Society.
 The Free School Society provided the first public school instruction in New York City.
 John Murray, Jr. was also known for his acts of benevolence.
 Both of these men are buried in the graveyard in back of the Meeting House.
 Murray’s brother, Lindley Murray, was a well known grammarian whose publishing business was extremely successful.
 The Parsons family developed a thriving nursery which introduced a number of plants to America, including the Japanese Maple, the flowering dog-wood and the Weeping Beech.
 Samuel Parsons, Jr., a partner of Calvert Vaux, became the Landscape Architect for the City of New York and provided many of the plantings for Central Park and Prospect Park.
 He also helped design many important parks and common areas in New York City and across seventeen states.